Yorkshire Centre for Eating Disorders (YCED)

 Located in - leeds

-The Yorkshire Centre for Eating Disorders (YCED) began treating individuals with eating disorders in 1978; it was originally known as the Leeds Eating Disorders Team.
+The Yorkshire Centre for Eating Disorders (YCED) began treating people with eating disorders in 1978 when it was known as the Leeds Eating Disorders Team.
 It was modernised in 2005 in line with the National Institute for Health and Care Excellence (NICE) guidelines.

 The service has rapidly developed into the largest northern ‘eating disorder service’ and is at the forefront of innovative research.
 Our service works in partnership with St George’s Eating Disorders Unit.